 Thus, in 2018 all 4 teams in the AFC East, in

 addition to the 6 Divisional games against one another, will play all 4 teams in

-the NFC South and all 4 teams in the AFC West.
+the NFC North and all 4 teams in the AFC South.
 New England, which finished first

 last season in the AFC East, will also play the first place finishers in the AFC

-North (Pittsburgh) and the AFC South (Houston).
-Miami, which finished second in the
+North (Pittsburgh) and the AFC West (Kansas City).
+Buffalo, which finished second

-AFC East in 2016 will also play the sedonc place finishers from the AFC North (Baltimore)
+in the AFC East in 2017 will also play the second place finishers from the AFC North

-and the AFC South (Tennessee).
-Third place Buffalo's two "non-common opponents"
+(Baltimore) and the AFC West (L A Chargers).
+Third place Miami's two "non-common

-are Cincinnati and Indianapolis while the last place New York Jets will face Cleveland
+opponents" are Cincinnati and Oakland while the last place New York Jets will